wevoice/wesub/docs/api.rst

 Parameters:

-  * `video_url`: list only videos with the given URL, useful for finding out information about a video already on Universal Subtitles.
+  * `video_url`: list only videos with the given URL, useful for finding out information about a video already on Amara.
   * `order_by`: Applies sorting to the video list.
 Possible values:

     * `title`: ascending